python-parsy/parsy/docs/tutorial.rst

 a dash was present.

 We also need to do checking on the month and the day.
-We'll take a shortcut and use the builtin ``datetime.date`` class to do the validation for us.
+We'll take a shortcut and use the built-in ``datetime.date`` class to do the validation for us.
 However, rather than allow exceptions to be raised, we convert the exception into a parsing failure.